sd2k/new-tokio-smtp/README.md

     syntax error or be skipped (potentially logging the bad keyword/value).
   - Added trace level logging to log the whole server conversation except mail bodies and passwords.

+- `v0.9.1`
+  - Trace log to which socket address a smtp connection is established (or is failed to be established).

 Contributors
 -------------